UofS-Pulse-Binfo/tripal_germplasm_importer/docs/features.rst

   .. note::

-    CV and cvterm used in this module is customized for our database.
-Users can check their own database and modify the cv and cvterm accordingly.
+    CVs and cvterms used in this module is customized for our database.
+Users can check their own database and modify CVs and cvterms accordingly.

 PHP UnitTest
 ------------